-The dating of Greek Easter or Pascha, has bedeviled theologians for centuries.
-While other Christians in the West are finishing off all their chocolate eggs by now, for some people Easter is happening—seemingly all over again.
+The dating of Greek Easter or Pascha has bedeviled theologians for centuries.
+While other Christians in the West are finishing off all their chocolate eggs, for some people Easter is happening—seemingly all over again.

 By George Sapounidis

 Orthodox Christians, in some countries, including Greece and Cyprus, celebrate Easter later than most in the Western world.

 This may seem either banal or…bizarre.
 But this isn’t done to confuse everyone.
 It’s all for mathematical reasons.

 Math, did you say?
 My ears just quivered.
 If you’re not a numbers guy like me, who has a PhD (Pizza Hut Delivery) in the subject, you could just as well say: Enough already!
 Why not just pick a day and be done with it!

 It mostly boils down to the fact that those who adhere to Greek Orthodoxy espouse the calendar devised by Julius Caesar—the Roman general turned dictator—versus the calendar tweaked by the Pope…Gregory, that is, then the leader of the Roman Catholic Church.
 Hmm…come to think of it, they’re both Roman!

 The fundamental problem that anyone making a calendar has to grapple with is the fact that it takes just a shade more than 365 days for Earth to make a full trip around the sun.
 More precisely, it takes 365.24219 days.
 Now we’re talking!